MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-find-content-mobile-devices.md

 <properties
-   pageTitle="Find your dashboards and reports on your mobile device" description="Read about where to find your dashboards and reports in the Power BI mobile apps, depending on where they came from." services="powerbi" documentationCenter=""
+   pageTitle="Find your dashboards, reports, and apps on your mobile device" description="Read about where to find your dashboards and reports in the Power BI mobile apps, depending on where they came from." services="powerbi" documentationCenter=""